ChicagoHAI/chicagohai.github.io/README.md

   homepage: https://chicagohai.github.io/ # Optional.
 Omit the key-value pair if you don't have one.
 ```

-If you are using VSCode, this file should have an auto type check.
+If you are using VS Code, this file should have an auto type check.

 ### Add your avatar